nachoplus/cronoStamper/README.md

 __PORTS__
 ----------
-The signal activation timestamp is available connetting to socket 9999.
+The Fire signal timestamp is available connetting to socket 9999.
 Telneting to that port return the last signal timestamp and close the connection.

+Port 9998 is the alarm programing server.
+Valid commands:
+To program a alarma:
+DATE 2018-06-10 22:23:23.123456#
+MJD  float#
+UNIXTIME float#

+To delete all the programed alarms:
+CLEAR#

+To know what alarms are coming:
+NEXT#
+LIST#

+To close the connection:
+QUIT#
+o
+EXIT#

 There is a http page showing the status is running on port 5000.
 Check it to know if GPS/ntp is ready.